-Chipped teeth are unsightly, embarrassing, and potentially painful.
+Chipped teeth can be unsightly, embarrassing, and potentially painful.
 Chips can continue to wear over time, causing teeth to become misshapen or cracked, or they can contribute to sensitivity or discoloration.
-If you’re searching for a solution that will restore the strength and aesthetics of one of more chipped teeth, Dr. Kleive offers a variety of approaches to deliver flawless results that can’t be told apart from a natural tooth.
+If you’re searching for a solution that will restore the strength and aesthetics of one of more chipped teeth, a dentist can help with various approaches.

 Causes and dangers of chipped teeth